tachojelev/sw_jedi_legacy/README.md

 - rock/paper/scissors

 HOW to play:
-- download the full content of the project
+- download the full content of the project as an archive and unrar
-- navigate you cmd/terminal to .../jedi_legacy folder
+- navigate your cmd/terminal to .../jedi_legacy folder
 - run the ui -> python UI.py